tuwien-information-retrieval/air-23-template/assignment_2.md

 # References

 * KNRM: Chenyan Xiong, Zhuyun Dai, Jamie Callan, Zhiyuan Liu, and Russell Power.
 2017.
 End-to-End Neural Ad-hoc Ranking with Kernel Pooling.
 In Proc. of SIGIR.
-* Conv-KNRM: Zhuyun Dai, Chenyan Xiong, Jamie Callan, and Zhiyuan Liu.
-2018.
-Convolutional Neural Networks for Soft-Matching N-Grams in Ad-hoc Search.
-In Proc. of WSDM
 * TK: S. Hofstätter, M. Zlabinger, and A. Hanbury 2020.
 Interpretable & Time-Budget-Constrained Contextualization for Re-Ranking.
 In Proc. of ECAI